 1) Mir Castle

-In 1569, the castle was passed to a Polish-Lithuanian nobleman Nicholas Radziwill.
+In the middle of 16th century, the castle was passed to a Polish-Lithuanian nobleman Nicholas Radziwill.
 Radziwill began the second phase of construction.
 By this time, the stone walls and towers of the castle had already lost defensive value, and the whole structure was turned into a palace.
 The beautiful park was set up around the palace, following the examples of Schönbrunn Palace, Mirabell, Versailles, and others.
-The first half of the XVII century was the best time for the Mir Castle.
+The first half of the 17th century was the best time for the Mir Castle.
 After that, a long period of decline started.

 What to see